-The Board adopts a plan for the ORSA, discusses the ORSA guidelines and the results and approves the report.
+The Board adopts a plan for the ORSA, discusses the results and approves the report.
 This cements the Board's ownership of the process.
 The Board's risk committee also conducts an extended review of the ORSA plan and the ORSA reports and makes its recommendations to the Board.